rydmike/flex_color_scheme/README.md

 are, here is a complete list:

-   * `ScaffoldBackground` has its color own property in `FlexColorScheme` and can if so desired differ from the `ColorScheme` background color.
-In the branding implementation, the `scaffoldBackground` typically gets no primary branding applied, only in the heavy choice is there a small amount of it.
+   * `ScaffoldBackground` has its color own property in `FlexColorScheme` and can if so desired differ from the `ColorScheme` `background` color.
+In the branding implementation.
+The `scaffoldBackground` typically gets no primary branding applied, only in the heavy choice is there a small amount of it.
 Whereas `background` in the scheme receives the most color branding of the surface colors.
-Which fits well for where the `background` color is used by material in Widgets.
+Which fits well for where the `background` color is used on Material in Widgets, but it does not go so well together with `scaffoldBackground`, which is the reason why it got its own scheme color value in this implementation.

    * The `dialogBackgroundColor` uses the `ColorScheme.surface` color instead of the `ColorScheme.background` because the `background` color gets the